If there’s one food trend we’re on board with, it’s that kale, beets, and quinoa are making their way onto more American plates.

-Beware of low-fat salad dressings!
-Sugar, salt, high-fructose corn syrup and other highly processed ingredients make up for the fat that’s missing in low-fat dressings.
-Plus, they’re not as filling and let’s be real: They don’t taste very good.
-Using fresh herbs, spices and anti-inflammatory ingredients, like apple cider vinegar and olive oil, you can dress up your greens.
+Using fresh herbs, spices, and raw apple cider vinegar and olive oil, you can dress up your greens.
 I promise you’ll never want to go store-bought again!
 Check out some of my favorite salad dressing recipes.

 Swap in: Creamy Turmeric Dressing

 Unfortunately, you’re only getting a touch of sweet potatoes, beets or parsnips in veggie chips.
 Most brands use veggie powders to give the chips a vibrant color.
 The majority of what you’re eating is potato starch and corn flour.

 They might also be salted heavily and fried to imitate the same flavor of real potato chips.
 A pro tip when buying veggie chips: Make sure the vegetables are listed first on the ingredient list.
 Also, when in doubt, try making your own from home if you own a dehydrator!

 Swap in: Chocolate Cocoa Kale Chips

 Once and for all, just because a food is gluten-free, vegan or organic, it doesn’t necessarily mean that it’s the best option.
 In fact, many gluten-free, organic snacks and vegan desserts are filled with just as many empty calories as their counterparts.

 Often, reaching for a whole fruit or vegetable like carrots or apples can make sure just as great of a snack on the go!
 Add in a handful of nuts or a protein shake or hard boiled egg, and you have a good mix of fiber, carbohydrates, protein, and healthy fats.